snwfdhmp/liquipedia-to-ical/README.md

 ### Common Issues

-**Calendar not updating?**
-- Check if your calendar app supports automatic refresh
-- Try removing and re-adding the calendar subscription

 **No matches found?**
 - Verify the Liquipedia URL is correct
 - Check if the game has upcoming matches
 - Try broader filter criteria

-**Matches missing?**
-- Some games use different page formats
-- Check the supported games list
+- For Battle Royale and games whose events do not advertise as "Team A vs Team B", use `allow_missing_teams=true`
 - Open an issue if a supported game isn't working

+**Calendar not updating?**
+- Check if your calendar app supports automatic refresh
+- Try removing and re-adding the calendar subscription

 ### Getting Help